 The processing pipeline for documents typically follows these steps:

 The quality difference between apps often comes down to step three.
 Basic systems extract sentences verbatim and slap a question mark on them.
-Advanced systems like those covered in our comprehensive guide understand context deeply enough to generate cards that test understanding rather than mere recognition.
+Advanced systems like those covered in our guide to AI flashcard apps read enough context to generate cards that test understanding rather than mere recognition.

 From Images and Photos (OCR + Vision Models)